-This course is designed for graduate and professional students in health sciences who require a working knowledge of the experimental design and statistical methods most often utilized in the biomedical sciences.
+This course is designed for graduate and professional students in health sciences who require a working knowledge of the statistical methods most often utilized in the biomedical sciences.
 The focus is upon the initial evaluation of scientific literature, the formulation of research protocols, and the interpretation of data.
-Special attention is given to those areas of data interpretation most common in the health sciences.
 Offered in the Fall semester.